latex3/luaotfload/luaotfload-tool.rst

 --update, -u            Update the database; indexes new fonts.
 --force, -f             Force rebuilding of the database; re-indexes
                         all fonts.
+--no-reload, -n         Suppress auto-updates to the database (e.g.
+                        when ``--find`` is passed an unknown name).

 --prefer-texmf, -p      Organize the file name database in a way so
                         that it prefer fonts in the *TEXMF* tree over system fonts if they are installed in both.